outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # Data Share

 Docker containers can read from or write to pathnames, either on host or on memory filesystem - to share data.
-There are three types:
+There are [three storage types](https://docs.docker.com/storage/):

 1. Volume, Data Volume, or Named Volume.

    By default, running data of a container is layered on top of the image used to create it.
-A volume decouples that data from both the host or the container.
+A *volume* decouples that data from both the host or the container.
 Just think of a Windows partition or removable disk drive.

    Volumes are managed by Docker and persist.
 Data within can be shared among multiple containers, as well as between the host and a container.
 2. Bind Mount.

-   Bind a file or a mount directory of the host within a running container.
+   Bind-mount a file or directory in the host to a file or directory in the container.
 The target can be read-only or read-write.
 For example, bind host */etc/resolv.conf* to a container, sharing name servers.

+   Usually, for personal use, we just use Bind Mount with option `--volume , -v` or option `--mount`.
+Option `--mount` is recommended as it is more verbose, though `--volume, -v` won't be deprecated.

+   If the file or directory on the host does not exist. `--volume` and `--mount` behaves differently. `-v` would create the pathname as a *directory*, NOT a file, while `--mount` would report error.
 3. Tmpfs.

    Needless to say, *tmpfs* is a memory filesystem.
-4. The `--volume , -v` or `--mount` can be used. `--mount` is recommended though `--volume, -v` won't be deprecated.

-    The source pathname must exist beforehand!
-If `-v, --volume` is used, then the source pathname is created as a directory (NOT a file) on demand.

 ## [SELinux](https://stackoverflow.com/q/24288616)